luisgzaparolli/bundesbet/src/readme.md

 Project Organization
 ------------

     ├── README.md                    <- The top-level README for developers using this project.
     |
     ├── commentary_game              <- Scripts to containing data with commentaries of games │   ├── data_gathering.py
     │   ├── data_preparation.py
     │   └── pipeline.py
     │
     ├── data
     │   ├── comments.csv             <- Csv with data save from scraping of comments.
     │   └── game_stats.csv           <- Csv with data save from scraping of game stats.
     |
+    ├── docs                         <- Folder contais data dictionaries
+    │   ├── comments_dictionary.md
+    │   └── game_stats_dictionary.md
+    |
     ├── commentary_game              <- Scripts to containing data with stats of games │   ├── data_gathering.py
     │   ├── data_preparation.py
     │   └── pipeline.py
     |
     ├── params.py                    <- Class with param's used in code
     │
     └── pipeline.py                  <- The ETL (extract-transform-load) pipeline containing the sequence of nodes

 --------